 With respect to a new path analysis figure, one possibility would be to show 6 or even 8 individual path diagrams as representatives in one large, multi-panel figure.
 That could work in particular if coefficients were moved to a table and line thickness was made proportional to the strength and significance of the coefficients.
 The reviewer suggests a general path model, and I agree that might be better, if possible.
 Looking through the path models, it seems to me like an estimation of coefficients across populations could be useful (despite the significant heterogeneity indicated by the multi-group analysis).

 We agree that showing general path models is a better option than showing several path diagrams for different populations.
-As explained above in the response to the reviewer’s comments, we have now fitted one general model for each of the two years.
+As explained below in the response to the reviewer’s comments, we have now fitted one general model for each of the two years.
 These two general models are now shown in a new figure (Fig. 2).
 According to the reviewer’s suggestion, we now also include the coefficients for models fit to each population and year in several tables.

 The only other general comment I have is that I would find more discussion of effect sizes useful.
 I appreciate the fact that the standardized coefficients are appropriate and effective for comparing different types of predictors and across populations, but it leaves the reader wondering about magnitude of ecological effects.
 In other words, I believe it is appropriate subsequent to these path analyses to work backwards, out of the standardized variables and interpret slopes of relationships.
 For example, in terms of seeds produced, how much does the effect of caterpillar presence compare to the range of natural variation in fitness within and among populations.
 This would also provide a context for the discussion of other (as-of-yet-unmeasured) factors that likely influence flowering phenology in this system.